 We should not treat first time offenders the same way we treat hardened criminals...
 Many first time offenders are our neighbors, our employees, our co-workers, our children, our grandchildren, and our nieces and nephews.
 If we can deal with their errant ways without ruining their lives by branding them as felons forever, then we should do so.

 We should be tough on crime without being light on justice.
 We need to make sure that people who commit serious offenses are dealt with appropriately.
-There are definitely some criminal defendants who need to be locked up for a long time to protect the rest of us from their criminal behavior.
+There are definitely some criminal defendants who need to be locked up for a long time to protect the rest or us from their criminal behavior.

-(1) a work release program for the Williamson County Jail so that prosecutors have the option of recommending jail time for criminal defendants who are employed without forcing the defendants to lose their jobs and their ability to support their dependents,
+(1) a work release program for the Williamson County Jail so that prosecutors have the option of recommending Jail time for criminal defendants who are employed without forcing the defendants to lose their jobs and their ability to support their dependents,

 (2) a boot camp program for those criminal defendants who need to learn more personal responsibility and discipline,